 THE Tintaldra Hotel in the Upper Murray is preparing for a December 7 re-opening after being shut for about a year.

-Darren Jones, who recently retired after 25 years working for NSW Police, has bought the pub's freehold with business partner Mark Sewell and his wife Julie moving to the area shortly to run the hotel.
+Darren Jones, who recently retired after 25 years working for NSW Police, has bought the pub's freehold with business partner Mark Sewell and his wife Michelle moving to the area shortly to run the hotel.

 Mr Sewell has more than 40 years experience in pubs and is presently based in Melbourne.